 A major in commercial art design and illustration at San Diego Mesa and City Colleges was followed by classes at Coronado School of Fine Art and a stint at Cal Poly Pomona with an animal science major pointed to horse production.

 After a family move to Oregon, the artist found employment at a local printshop doing pre-press production and commercial design.
 This work provided a launch pad for a return to San Diego to work for a decade in the advertising industry as graphic designer and/or art director in several agencies.

 A family emergency compelled a return to Oregon for good, however.
-The artist now paints and crafts for her own Wilson River Artisans' Shangri-La Studio and is in her tenth year, volunteer teaching art to children and adults at Tillamook County Art Association's gallery and Tillamook Bay Community College in her spare time.
+The artist now paints and crafts for her own Wilson River Artisans' Shangri-La Studio and spent 13 years, volunteer teaching art to children and adults at Tillamook County Art Association's gallery and Tillamook Bay Community College.